 A generalized cohomology theory is a homotopy invariant contravariant functor

 from the category of topological spaces $\Top$ to the category of $\Z$-graded abelian groups $\Ab_{\Z-gr}$ with some additional structures like suspension isomorphisms or Mayer-Vietoris sequences.
 Examples which are relevant for the present paper are ordinary integral cohomology $H\Z^{*}$, topological complex $K$-theory $KU^{*}$, and the algebraic $K$-theory $KR^{*}$ of a ring $R$.

 Under suitable hypotheses a generalized cohomology theory $E^{*}$ can be represented by a spectrum $E$. {For a smooth manifold {(with corners)} $M$ we can consider the underlying topological space $M_{top}$ and form the function spectrum $E^{M_{top}}$.
 Then the $E$-cohomology groups of $M$ can be expressed in terms of the function spectrum as for all $k\in \Z$.} {At this point we can work with any of the known models for the homotopy theory of spectra so we refrain from specifying one.
 We refer to {Example \ref{dqwjdklqwdwqwqdqdwq} for a description of such a model and to Example \ref{dkqwjdlkqwdjldjldjqwdoi2u1oe21e12e} for the $\infty$-category of spectra}.
 For the Brown representability theorem we refer to \cite[Ch.9 ]{MR1886843}}.

 In the present paper we will always assume that a generalized cohomology theory is represented by a spectrum.
-Given a cohomology theory $E^{*}$ represented by a spectrum $E$ we have the notion of a differential extension $\widehat E^{*}$ of $E^{*}$.
-It is a contravariant functor defined on the category of smooth manifolds with values again in $\Z$-graded abelian groups.} The differential $E$-cohomology $\widehat E^*$ extends the restriction of $E^{*}$ from the category of topological spaces to the category of smooth manifolds by differential forms.
-Note that a generalized cohomology $E^{*}$ is completely determined by its restriction to smooth manifolds {\cite{MR2775352}}, which implies that we can recover the cohomology theory $E$ from { the functor $\widehat{E}^{*}$ together with the structure maps $R,I,a$ of differential cohomology, see Definition \ref{jun216}.}
+Given a cohomology theory $E^{*}$ represented by a spectrum $E$ we have the notion of a differential extension $\widehat E^{*}$ of $E^{*}$. {It is a contravariant functor from the category of smooth manifolds with values again in $\Z$-graded abelian groups.} The differential $E$-cohomology $\widehat E^*$ extends the restriction of {the functor} $E^{*}$ from the category of topological spaces to the category of smooth manifolds by differential forms.
+Note that a generalized cohomology {theory} $E^{*}$ is completely determined by its restriction to smooth manifolds {\cite{MR2775352}}, which implies that we can recover the cohomology theory $E^{{*}}$ from { the functor $\widehat{E}^{*}$ together with the structure maps $R,I,a$ of differential cohomology, see Definition \ref{jun216}.}

-The goal of the present subsection is to explain the axiomatic characterization of differential cohomology \cite{MR2608479}, \cite{MR2365651}.
-We start with a description of the data and basic constructions on which the differential cohomology will depend.
-We consider the Eilenberg-MacLane spectrum $H\Z$.
-It is a strictly commutative ring spectrum \cite{MR1417719} and gives rise to an $\infty$-category $ \Mod(H\Z) $ of $H\Z$-modules (see Subsection \ref{jul0501} for some basics on $\infty$-categories).
-The Eilenberg-MacLane spectrum functor \cite{MR2306038} (see Subsection \ref{def-of-H}) extends the construction of $H\Z$ from the group $\Z$, which is considered as a chain complex concentrated in degree zero, to general chain complexes.
-For a {(homological)} chain complex $A$ the homotopy groups of the associated Eilenberg-MacLane spectrum spectrum $H(A)$ are naturally isomorphic to the homology groups of $A$, i.e. we have an isomorphism
+We start with a description of the data and basic constructions on which the differential cohomology will depend. {For every abelian group $A$ we can define an Eilenberg-MacLane spectrum $H(A)$ such that